JonathanM2ndoza/Spring-Boot-Crud-Rest/README.md

 # Spring-Boot-Crud-Rest

-Example RESTful web service with Spring Boot
+Example of RESTful API with Spring Boot.
+Basic logging, JPA, MySQL

 ## REST and RESTful